Skip to content

 Command Enhancements

-• Smart cd – When config::smart_cd_enabled is true (the default), cd falls back to fuzzy directory matching and prioritizes frequently visited locations.
-Disable with --no-smart-cd or cjshopt login-startup-arg --no-smart-cd to regain POSIX behavior.
+• Smart cdcd falls back to fuzzy directory matching and prioritizes frequently visited locations to speed up navigation.

 • cjshopt – A dedicated configuration builtin that sets editor behaviour, generates config files, and manages key bindings/history limits.
 None of its subcommands exist in POSIX sh.